toastyboost/react-collapser/README.md

 `yarn install react-collapser`

+## Props

+Always open - accordion have opened items, if boolean - if number - opened count of

 ## Features

-Bem class states duplicateing
+Bem class states duplicating
 No useless parameters like id or index
+SSR friendly
+Gracefuly degradeted logic - if you dont want to customize - use props - if not - style yourself

 ## Development scritps